cecom/arch_installation_guide/README.md

 - **main** = allocate all remaining space (or as otherwise fit for your specific case) noting that BTRFS doesn't require pre-defined partition sizes, but rather allocates dynamically through subvolumes which act in a similar fashion to partitions but don't require the physical division of the target disk.

 9. format your main partition:
-- setup encryption: `cryptsetup luksformat /dev/nvme0n1p2`
+- setup encryption: `cryptsetup luksFormat /dev/nvme0n1p2`
 - open your encrypted partition: `cryptsetup luksOpen /dev/nvme0n1p2 main`
 - format your partition: `mkfs.btrfs /dev/mapper/main`
 - mount your main partition for installation: `mount /dev/mapper/main /mnt`